theforeman/theforeman.org/events/birthday.md

 ## Foreman's 7th Birthday

-**It's our brithday!** On July 13th, we'll be 7 years old.
+**It's our birthday!** On July 13th, we'll be 7 years old.
 In combination with the 1.12 release, including the long-awaited Puppet 4 support, we think this worth celebrating!